 Many localities, particularly in rural areas, name zoning districts, Agricultural – 1 or 2.
 (A-1, or A-2) and will appear that way on the map.
 For more information on your zoning laws contact your Municipality .

 There is no relationship between a parcel being included in a zoning district or in a NYS-certified Agricultural District unless the local zoning law specifically states that all parcels in a NYS certified Agricultural District are included in a particular zoning district.

 Landowners must request that their land be included or removed from a NYS certified district, whereas, inclusion in a zoning district is done by local elected board action.

-How do I add are remove my land from a NYS-Certified Agricultural District?
+How do I add or remove my land from a NYS-Certified Agricultural District?

 - Notice of the review process is provided by legal notice.
 Ontario County also sends individual notices to all landowners in the District whose land is currently in the District or appears to be in agricultural use by a review of aerial photos or agricultural tax exemption records.

-- For more information on the NYS Review process go to: NYS Agriculture and Markets Law Section 303-a.
-NYS Agricultural District Law
+- For more information on the NYS Review process go NYS Agricultural District Law Sec.
+303.

 - NOTE: Land can only be removed from the Agricultural District during the eight year review program.